Gravitational redshift revisited: inertia, geometry, and charge: Redshift due to charge

 It is often considered to be a feature of gravity that shielding an object from the influence of a gravitational field is impossible---unlike in e.g.~electromagnetism, where both positive and negative charges exist.
-But the Reissner-Nordström metric complicates this picture, for in this spacetime one finds that that the charge $Q$ \emph{can} shield an attractive force towards the black hole.\footnote{Of course, this is subtle, since (a) all particles still move on geodesics, and (b) it really depends on what one means by `gravity'.} This result and its derivation are already known in the literature as electro-gravitic repulsion---see e.g.~\cite{QADIR1983419}.
-What is not known is that one can likewise shield gravitational redshift effects due to charge.
+But the Reissner-Nordström metric complicates this picture, for at a point in this spacetime one finds that that the charge $Q$ \emph{can} cancel an attractive force towards the black hole.\footnote{Of course, this is subtle, since (a) all particles still move on geodesics, and (b) it really depends on what one means by `gravity'.} This result and its derivation are already known in the literature as electro-gravitic repulsion---see e.g.~\cite{QADIR1983419}.
+What is not known is that one can likewise affect gravitational redshift effects due to charge.

 Let us elaborate on this point.
 Recall the Reissner-Nordström metric \eqref{RN}.
 There, the two terms in $g_{00}$---one proportional to $M$, the other to $Q$---come with opposite signs.
-This makes it possible to tune the parameters such that Schwarzschildian gravitational redshift effects can be compensated for by the charge of the black hole $Q$, at least locally.
-Indeed, if we choose the mass an charge such that then we recover the Minkowski metric for flat space.
+This makes it possible to tune the parameters so that Schwarzschildian gravitational redshift effects can be compensated for by the charge of the black hole $Q$, at least locally.
+Indeed, if we choose the mass and charge such that then we recover the Minkowski metric for flat space.
 This equality, obviously, can only be met on a sphere with one fixed radius $r$.
-But it might be taken to mean that gravity, in this sense, can at least be `shielded' locally.
+To exactly cancel the redshift effect would require to cancel gravity at two different (and arbitrary points), which is impossible.
+However, the effects do cancel out to first order, and this might be taken to mean that gravity (at least as manifested in gravitational redshift), in this sense, can at least be `shielded' locally.
+To be completely clear and to put this point in another way: strictly speaking, the results of this section regarding the cancelling of gravitational redshift with charge are \emph{ultralocal}: they hold exactly only at a single point in spacetime (akin to e.g.\ Lagrange points in the three body problem).\footnote{Strictly speaking, since we're dealing with cancellation of redshift effects by charge at a certain value of the radial coordinate $r$, we in fact have cancellation on an entire spherical shell.
+However, our results are still ultralocal in the sense that there is no exact cancellation at all points in the neighbourhood of any given point.
+Other set-ups might in fact be more than merely ultralocal in this sense: consider e.g.\ the cancellation of redshift effects from a uniform gravitational field by an infinite charged plane.} That said, they may hold \emph{approximately} in a broader neighbourhood of that point, insofar as experimental measuring devices cannot detect deviation from absolute shielding (cf.\ `approximate' versions of the strong equivalence principle discussed by \cite{Read2018-REATMO-15}); as such, the considerations presented here remain of operational relevance.